ggggglo/Redux_Shop/README.md

 # Redux Shop
-Refactored e-commerce platform from Activity 26, Module 22,so that it uses Redux
+Refactored e-commerce platform from Activity 26, Module 22, so that it uses Redux

 # Ojectives
 - An e-commerce platform that uses Redux to manage global state